jguadagno/jguadagno.github.io/_posts/2020-08-22-securing-azure-containers-and-blobs-with-managed-identities.md

 4. Pass the identity of the application to the Azure SDK or [JosephGuadagno.AzureHelpers.Storage](https://github.com/jguadagno/JosephGuadagno.AzureHelpers.Storage/).
 5. Celebrate your secure connection!

 But before we talk about securing Azure Storage Blob Containers, let's look out what [Azure RBAC](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview){:target="_blank"} is.
-Azure RBAC, or Azure Role Based Access Control, is an authorization system built on Azure Resource Manager that provides fine-grained access management of Azure resources.
+Azure RBAC, or Azure Role-Based Access Control, is an authorization system built on Azure Resource Manager that provides fine-grained access management of Azure resources.
 It allows you to create roles or use predefined roles for your applications.
 Azure Storages has many predefined [roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage){:target="_blank"}.
 The Azure Storage Container ones are as follows:

 | --- | --- |
 | Role | Description |